Order by month end for 10% off and free shipping using code FREESHIP10 at checkout!

 - Beneficiaries with high incomes pay additional income-related Part B premiums in the upcoming year.

-- New in 2025, yearly out-of-pocket costs for Part D are capped at $2,000.
+- New in 2026, yearly out-of-pocket costs for Part D are capped at $2,100.
 Once you reach this limit, you won’t have to pay a copayment or coinsurance for covered Part D drugs for the rest of the calendar year.
-After your out-of-pocket spending exceeds $2,000, your plan pays 60%, drug manufacturers pay 20%, and Medicare pays 20%.
-Low-income beneficiaries may be eligible for reduced cost sharing and more generous coverage by Medicare, including paying no more than $12.15 for brand and $4.90 for generic drugs.
-Another new feature is the option to manage your out-of-pocket costs for drugs covered by your plan by spreading your costs across the calendar year instead of paying them all at once at the pharmacy.
+After your out-of-pocket spending exceeds $2,100, you pay nothing.
+Low-income beneficiaries may be eligible for reduced cost sharing and more generous coverage by Medicare, including paying no more than $12.65 for brand and $5.10 for generic drugs.
+Another feature introduced last year is the option to manage your out-of-pocket costs for drugs covered by your plan by spreading your costs across the calendar year instead of paying them all at once at the pharmacy.
 For drugs not covered by your plan, you pay 100%.

 2025 |